Ignore all rules: Meaning

 "Ignore all rules" refers to the idea that a user is permitted to violate a rule on a case-by-case basis, if the rule's application could cause negative consequences.
 IAR provides agency for an editor whilst protecting the site's set of rules; it augments Wikipedia's bureaucratic structure.
 It is a logical impossibility, or a paradox, as its inclusion in Wikipedia's set of rules "makes rule violation an expected behavior".
-It is a variation of the Barber's paradox.
+It is a variation of the barber's paradox.

-The essay "What 'Ignore All Rules' Really Means" attempts to provide clarification as to the scope of IAR.
-The policy does not justify any action or prevent users from being held accountable for their edits.
-It does, however, encourage people to use personal judgement and allow novices to contribute without full awareness of every policy and guideline.
+"What "Ignore all rules" means", a Wikipedia essay, attempts to provide clarification as to the scope of IAR.
+The policy is argued not to justify all actions or prevent users from being held accountable for their edits.
+It is instead said to encourage the use of personal judgement and allow novices to contribute without full awareness of every policy and guideline.

-It has been suggested that upon conception, IAR was partially "an admission that early contributors often faced situations in which any extant rule would not make sense".
+It has been said that upon conception, IAR was partially "an admission that early contributors often faced situations in which any extant rule would not make sense".
 However, as the project developed, this became less relevant and by 2015 it had "become very difficult to find a situation in which no existing rule would apply".

 The rule is closely related to "Wikipedia has no firm rules", the fifth of the "five pillars" which summarize the site's "fundamental principles".
 It also links to the guideline which states that Wikipedia editors should "be bold", an idea which Sanger proposed "in a similar spirit" to IAR.

 A 2008 article notes that though the policy is "only sixteen words long, the page explaining what the policy means contains over 500 words, refers readers to seven other documents, has generated over 8,000 words of discussion, and has been changed over 100 times in less than a year".
 It evaluates the word count increases of many policies on the English Wikipedia, noting that though the word count of IAR had decreased, when including the supplemental page explaining it, this amounted to a 3600% increase in length since the rule's conception.